What do Fiction Editors Actually do?

 Fiction editors get something of an undeserved reputation in popular culture.
 On film or TV, authors are never saying, “Gosh, I love my editor: he really saved my book,” or, “I’m asking my editor to be my maid of honor!”
 Instead, it’s always, “God, my damn editor wants to butcher my masterpiece, the hack!”

-In reality, editors aren’t money-grubbers or corporate stooges: they’re professionals with a passion for books and years of experience in the publishing trade.
+In reality, literary editors aren’t money-grubbers or corporate stooges: they’re professionals with a passion for books and years of experience in the publishing trade.
 Their job is to bring the best book out of every novelist.
 In fact, almost all authors — indie or traditional — are so grateful that they give their editors shout-outs in the acknowledgments.

 In the independent publishing world, novelists will often struggle to find the right novel editor.
 It’s not because editors are unavailable: many top editors freelance and can be found online.
 (Hello, Reedsy Marketplace!)
 The real problem comes when self-publishing novelists don’t understand what every type of editor does.
 And when you’re self-funding, you want to know exactly what you’re getting in return for your money.